All activities require adult supervision. By using this site, you agree to our

 Puns aside for a moment, you’ll find some easy crafts that allow kids to practice fine motor skills like painting, cutting, gluing, and folding.

-The crafts you see here can be adjusted for kids in a wide range of ages, so it’s the perfect opportunity for the whole family to monkey around.
+The crafts you see here can be adjusted for kids of a wide range of ages, so it’s the perfect opportunity for the whole family to monkey around.

 Our monkey card is made entirely from card stock using a printable template, so it's a fun, easy choice for kids of all ages.